MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-azure-vm.md

 ---
-title: Quickly get started with using Azure CLI to deploy an AKS hybrid cluster on a Windows Server node in an Azure VM
+title: Quickly get started with using Azure CLI to deploy an AKS hybrid cluster on Windows Server in an Azure VM
-description: Quickly get started with using Azure CLI to deploy an AKS hybrid cluster on a Windows Server node in an Azure VM
+description: Quickly get started with using Azure CLI to deploy an AKS hybrid cluster on Windows Server in an Azure VM
 author: sethmanheim
 ms.topic: quickstart
 ms.date: 07/11/2022